bastibe/SoundCard/README.rst

 try to honor your request as best it can.
 On Windows/WASAPI, setting ``exclusive_mode=True`` might help, too (this is currently experimental).

+In Linux, it is possible to restrict the latency by setting the optional parameter ``maxlatency``, which takes an integer number of samples.
+The setting of this parameter limits the buffer size of the PulseAudio backend.
+If your algorithm cannot keep up with the playback/recording, buffer underflows or overflows will occur.
+Underflow and overflow events can be displayed by setting the optional argument ``report_under_overflow`` to ``True``.

 Another source of latency is in the ``record`` function, which buffers output up to the requested ``numframes``.
 In general, for optimal latency, you should use a ``numframes`` significantly lower than the ``blocksize`` above, maybe by a